Tubby Schmalz: Early life and business career

 Schmalz was born on December 19, 1916, in Breslau, Ontario.
 He was one of eight children to Charles Schmalz and Alice Rhinehart, in a family of four boys and four girls.
+(Note: The surname of Alice is spelled variously as Rhinehart and Reinhart.)
 He played hockey as a youth, and was a stick boy for the Preston Riversides.
 He played three seasons of junior ice hockey while at school in Kitchener, followed by one season in Brantford.
 He graduated from St. Jerome's College then went into his father's hotel business.

 The family moved to Walkerton, Ontario in 1939, to establish a hotel business.
 Schmalz and his brother Lorne owned and operated the Hartley House hotel.
 Schmalz was the head chef at Hartley House, and won several culinary awards.
 He later served as president of the Ontario Hotel Sales Management Association.

 Early sporting career

 Schmalz became a hockey coach and a team manager in the 1939–40 season.
 He served as vice-president of the Western Ontario Athletic Association (WOAA) from 1940 to 1950, which oversaw the WOAA Senior Hockey League.
 He and his brother used Hartley House to sponsor an intermediate softball team that won four consecutive Ontario Amateur Softball Association championships in the 1950s.
 Schmalz operated an intermediate senior ice hockey team named the Walkerton Capitols during the 1950s.
 His team had a local rivalry with the Durham Huskies, and he reportedly sheltered visiting teams in his hotel during inclement weather.
 He coached and managed the Walkerton Capitols team that were provincial champions during the 1954–55 season.

 Schmalz was elected as a director of the Ontario Hockey Association (OHA) in 1956, and remained with the OHA until 1978.
 He used Hartley House as his office for hockey business, and occasionally hosted OHA executive meetings there.